pyOpenSci/handbook/community/events/sprints.md

 ### Ensure issue and pull request templates are up to date

-A challenge of a successful sprint is that there will be many issues and pull requests to triage after the sprint.
-To keep track of new issues, during an event, every pyOpenSci GitHub repository should have a sprint issue template.
+One challenge of a successful sprint is that there will be many issues and pull requests to triage after the sprint.
+To keep track of new issues during an event, every pyOpenSci GitHub repository should have a sprint issue template.
 Adding this template only needs to be completed once.
 However, if there is a new pyOpenSci Github repository (this rarely happens), make sure that repo has a sprint issue template.

 The sprint template will auto-populate a `sprint-event` label on the issue or pull request when it is opened.
 We will then setup a GitHub action on the sprint project board for that year to auto-add any issue or pull request with the `sprint-event` label on it to the sprint project board.